 Garrastegui then discusses the law pertaining to a Last Will and Testament.
 “It has to be executed before two witnesses, not a notary.
 This is a common mistake people make.
 They’ll take their notarized Will to an attorney, but the attorney cannot probate that Will, which is what we have to do through the Surrogate’s Court.”

 “What clients would need would be a Will, a Power of Attorney, a Health Care Proxy, and a Living Will,” Garrastegui replies.
 “The Power of Attorney gives an individual power over your finances, and a Health Care Proxy gives an individual the power to make medical decisions for you if you cannot make those medical decisions.
 Those are usually the required documents.
 Then, if you wanted advanced planning for Medicaid, it could be a trust.
 And we can go from there.
-The Medicaid application our office handles is for home care or nursing home coverage.
+Our office's Medicaid application is for home care or nursing home coverage.
 We deal with the elderly or the disabled.
-It’s a puzzle, and we need all the pieces of the puzzle.
-Those pieces include personal documentation, a birth certificate, marriage license or death certificate of a spouse, bank records, and tax returns.
+It’s a puzzle, and we need all the puzzle pieces.
+Those pieces include personal documentation, a birth certificate, a spouse's marriage license or death certificate, bank records, and tax returns.
 Once I have all of those pieces, I can submit my application.”

 Finally, Drake asks Garrastegui what brings her the greatest joy.
 Garrastegui explains that her office also handles guardianships.
 “We deal with guardianships for minor children and try to protect parents’ assets, so they would pass to that child, especially if that child is disabled, to keep that child on Medicaid and a supplemental needs trust.
 That child can use the assets their parents have left them to buy whatever they need - a computer, a bicycle - and the government would pay for their medical needs.”